SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 Branch has built-in integrations for many email service provider setups including SparkPost, Braze + SparkPost, BlueShift + SparkPost, listed [here](https://help.branch.io/using-branch/docs/email-partners-list).
 Each of these follow the same standard [Univeral Email Integration Guide](https://help.branch.io/using-branch/docs/universal-email-integration-guide).

-Branch includes a CDN, in that it can host your secure Click Tracking Domain (CTD) and spec files, with a certificate for HTTPS access.
-However Branch has specific  deep linking features:
+Branch can host your secure Click Tracking Domain (CTD) and spec files, with a certificate for HTTPS access.
+However Branch also has specific deep linking features:

 * Branch creates the spec files (`apple-app-link-association`,  `assetlinks.json`) via configuration in your account, and hosts them on your click tracking domain(s) automatically.
 * Your app should include and use the Branch SDK to accept incoming click events and resolve links for your app, rather than native code.